 - Think about the benefits for the customer.
 Don’t talk about what you do but about what the customer gets.
 Turn, “I’m an accountant” into “I keep Uncle Sam’s fingers out of my clients’ wallets.”
 This results in a more impressive elevator pitch.

 - Check your wording.
 Make sure your words are concise & active.
 No passiveness.
 Don’t start with “well”, “um”, “actually” or “just.”
 These words don’t belong anywhere, let alone your elevator pitch.
 I do this with my first-time clients.
 Role-playing, I ask them, “what do you do?” and they almost invariably start with an undermining passive word.
 Don’t do this!
 It’ll make it easier for people to really understand your message.

 - Record yourself and relentlessly assess yourself: Are you going down at the end of your sentences resulting in a robust and confident sound?
 Does your voice sound warm, credible & authoritative?
 Is your wording strong & efficient?
 If not, make it so.
 It helps to hear your own voice and how you speak.
 If you’re avoiding recording yourself, then you absolutely need to do it!

 Practice Your Elevator Pitch

 - When you’re happy with the wording practice with your recorder multiple times.
 Then practice it with everyone you meet.
 Consequently, when the pressure’s on, you’ll have it mastered!

 - Make warm eye-contact and smile.
 You got this!

-As you can see, crafting your elevator pitch isn’t a challenging task, but it does require some determination on you part.
-3 or 4 tries on your own and it should be sounding really great.
+As you can see, crafting your elevator pitch isn’t a challenging task, but it does require some determination on your part.
+3 or 4 tries on your own, and it should be sound incredible.
 Then practice selling yourself to others.
-There too you’ll notice that you just keep getting better.
+There too, you’ll notice that you just keep getting better.

 Do you get the James Bond references?
 He always made a strong first impression, no?
 Let me know what you think about your elevator pitch & James Bond by commenting!